rucoma/KSCHOOL_TFM_Used_Cars_Price/README.md

 ### Project steps:
 * **Data exploration and cleaning**: Jupyter notebook with R kernel, found in `./output/Data exploration and cleaning.ipynb`.
 This notebook covers all the data acquisition and cleaning phase to prepare dataset for modeling.
 * **Data visualization**: Jupyter notebook with R kernel, found in `./output/Data visualization.ipynb`.
 This notebook inspects the dataset to understand the structure of data and get some useful insights.
 * **Modeling**: Jupyter notebook with Python kernel, found in `./output/Modeling.ipynb`.
-This notebooks applies different machine learning algorithms to the dataset in order to predict the price of cars in the most precise way.
+This notebooks applies different machine learning algorithms to the dataset in order to predict the price of cars in the most precise way. **WARNING**: some algorithms can take a long time to run
 * **Prediction of price using new data**: Little Flask web application tha allows to quote your used car.
 It can be run typing in a terminal: `python ./src/FlaskApp/app.py`.
 Then in a browser enter the url: `http://localhost:5000/`.